 Handling never-ending lines of people waiting anxiously for their coffees?
-Taking complex and extensive drink orders?
+Taking complex and extensive drink orders while trying to maintain quality?
 Serving curious customers new to the specialty coffee world?

 Running a specialty coffee shop is tricky business.
 Long-term success requires you to maintain quality, efficiency, and excellent customer service – but often it can seem like these three points are at war with each other.